andytwoods/mrbenn/README.md

 ## How to contribute?

 All contributions are appreciated!
 To contribute, simply create a new branch with your contribution and raise a PR!
-You can ping @andywoods should any issues arize!
+You can ping @andytwoods should any issues arise!

 Should you get stuck on something, we also have a contributing section in our wiki!
 LINK TBD